Jon Rahm

 Personal

-- Grew up participating in sports and activities such as soccer, canoeing, jai alai, and kung fu before focusing on golf.
+- Grew up in Barrika, Spain and is a loyal supporter of the Athletic Club Bilbao.
+Participated in sports and activities such as soccer, canoeing, jai alai and kung fu as a child before focusing on golf.

 - His favorite player and inspiration was Seve Ballesteros.